noobtar/LIB2CPP_AUTO_METHOD/README.md

 # LIB2CPP_AUTO_METOHD
-*For test hook function symbol to get pointer function in Unity.*
+*For test hook the function symbol to get a pointer function in Unity.*

 # initial
 TARIL2CppAttach();